rgordon1982/kerberos_server/README.md

     kerberos_server_realm_name: EXAMPLE.COM         # The realm name for the kerneros server
     kerberos_server_kdc_port: 88                    # The port in which kdc should listen
     kerberos_server_master_db_pass: foobar          # Password for the master kerberos database
-    kerberos_server_kadmin_pass: foobar             # Password for the kerberos admin
-    kerberos_server_kadmin_user: benz               # Username for the kerberos server

 Example
 -------